LOGICVILLE

 Next Topic

-PYTHAGOREAN TRIPLETS
+PYTHAGOREAN TRIPLES

-A Pythagorean triplet is a set of three numbers where the sum of the squares of the first two is equal to the square of the third number.
+A Pythagorean triplet is a set of three whole numbers where the sum of the squares of the first two is equal to the square of the third number.
 Below are examples of Pythagorean triplets:

 3